tmbasic-lang/tmbasic/ext/README.md

 # External Libraries

-A mirror of all external library sources is stored in a requester-pays S3 bucket.
+A mirror of all external library sources is available in a [requester-pays](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html) S3 bucket named `tmbasic`.
+Use the [AWSCLI](https://aws.amazon.com/cli/) command `aws s3 cp s3://tmbasic/____ . --request-payer` to download a mirrored file.

 ## Libraries included in both TMBASIC and user programs